 Strong calls to action provide a compelling incentive to your visitors, encouraging them to call your number or complete some other kind of action that gets them inside your sales funnel.

-CTA’s vary significantly in complexity and design.
-They urge users to call your number from their mobile device (i.e., a clickable phone number button), while more complex CTA’s cast a less demonstrative hook (such as a “Free SEO Audit” button).
+CTAs vary significantly in complexity and design.
+Some urge users to call your number from their mobile device (e.g., a clickable phone number button), while more complex CTAs cast a less demonstrative hook (e.g., a “Free SEO Audit” button).

 CTAs have different goals and functions, too.
-A Free SEO Audit offer casts a broader net, targeting uncommitted prospects currently at the start of the sales funnel.
+A free SEO audit offer casts a broader net, targeting uncommitted prospects at the start of the sales funnel.

 This type of offer may not convert people as effectively as direct phone calls, but it at least puts them on your radar and generates some buzz for your local roofing company.